prabhatpk5singh/star-wars/README.md

   1. Download or clone the repository

-  2. After that, choose the project to open.
-Here use cd "project_name"
+  2. After that, use cd "project_name"

   3. Then do npm install, All the dependency  will get installed

   4. ng serve

-  5. U can test using "ng test"

 ## Development server